raphaelquast/beatstep/README.md

 # More detailed explanations on the assignments:

 The script will set all encoders and buttons to send messages on the Midi-channel 10.
-To indicate a successful setup, the top-row will light up red and blue.
+To indicate a successful setup, the top-row will light up red and blue (about 2 seconds after plugin).

 ## Buttons: